Breast Cancer Risk and Prevention

 Hormone Replacement Therapy

-Hormone replacement therapy (HRT) was often prescribed for menopausal women to reduce hot flashes, vaginal dryness, risk of bone fractures, and risk of heart disease.
+Hormone replacement therapy (HRT) was often given to women during menopause to help reduce hot flashes, vaginal dryness, risk of bone fractures, and risk of heart disease.
+But, in 2002, research from the Women's Health Initiative (WHI) found that HRT leads to a higher risk of breast cancer, heart disease, stroke, and blood clots.

-- While HRT did reduce bone fractures from osteoporosis and lead to fewer colorectal cancer cases, the risks far outweighed these benefits.
+While HRT did reduce bone fractures from osteoporosis and lead to fewer colorectal cancer cases, HRT was doing more harm than good.

 Healthcare providers now suggest that women take HRT only in the lowest possible doses, for the shortest time possible.
 The WHI still follows the participants to watch for any long-term risks caused by HRT.